 After landing in France and navigating through customs, we traveled to Bruges.
 We had a few hours here to explore the town before heading to Brussels where we would be staying.
 We saw the famous Bell Tower and the main city square before venturing off to devour a waffle covered in strawberries and Belgian chocolate.
 Yum!

 Afterward we looked for the Basilica of the Holy Blood, which I had learned about on a Rick Steves travel show about Bruges.
 The basilica is said to hold a relic of the blood of Christ given to the church in the 1100’s.
 Since our time in Bruges was limited, we got lucky finding it not too far from the main square.
 It was a beautiful old world church with the most amazing stained glass windows.
 I could have stayed for hours studying them.

 From Bruges we traveled on to Brussels where we enjoyed a walking tour of the city.
 We saw the famous Manekin Pis fountain and the fabulously gilded Market Square before having dinner.
 I also saw a wonderful depiction of Tin Tin (a Belgian cartoon) on the side of one of the buildings we passed.
 It made me smile because I used to watch Tin Tin on television with my kids.

 What a whirlwind for a first travel day.
 Our coach soon delivered us to the Sofitel hotel in Brussels where we would spend the night.
-After getting our luggage settled in, Mark and I wandered out to the square and had a pint while enjoying Brussels playing in a World Cup soccer game.
+After getting our luggage and settling in, Mark and I wandered out to the square.
+We had a pint while enjoying the Belgium team play in a World Cup soccer game.
 A truly amazing day.
 Can’t wait to see what’s next!